Junyang-Wang/High-order-multiscale-discriminative-analysis-algorithm/README.md

 Mdl_HMDA: offline model based on HMDA algorithm
 ACC: the offline cross-validation classification accuracy for the 9 basic directional commands.

-b.
+c.
 Expected run time for demo on a "normal" desktop computer: about 5 mins.

 2. Instructions for use